 required major | grade: 12

-Students examine the ways in which identity is formed through language, the politics of self and other, and the tensions that exist when an author attempts to write both artfully and meaningfully.
-Literature may include Beloved, Toni Morrison; Dubliners, James Joyce; Collected Essays, George Orwell; Benito Cereno, Bartleby the Scrivener, Herman Melville; In Other Rooms, Other Wonders, Daniyal Mueenuddin; Goodbye Columbus, Philip Roth; Eat The Document, Dana Spiotta; Narrative of the Life of Frederick Douglass, An American Slave; and a representative poet to be designated on a year-to-year basis.
-Writing assignments designed to build skills and explore important concepts will include in-class essays, an expository personal essay, a comparison paper, a paper using secondary sources, an essay based on a moral dilemma, a creative work of prose, a character analysis, and an original poem.
-Other requirements include vocabulary tests for words drawn from each book and substantial memorization.
+Students examine the ways in which identity is formed through language, the politics of self and other, and the tensions that exist when authors write both artfully and meaningfully.
+Literature may include James Joyce’s Dubliners, Toni Morrison’s Song of Solomon, a play by William Shakespeare; and essays by an array of writers like Claudia Rankine, Jamaica Kincaid, Ta-Nehisi Coates, Toni Morrison, James Baldwin, and David Foster Wallace.
+Students attend the performance of a locally produced play.
+Writing assignments designed to build skills and explore important concepts include in-class essays, an expository personal essay, a comparison paper, a paper using secondary sources, an essay based on a moral dilemma, a creative work of prose, a character analysis, and an original poem.
+Other requirements include vocabulary tests on words drawn from each book and substantial memorization.

 minor elective | grades: 10, 11, 12